magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 the `validate-shopping-form` function only, which is the one we're going to unit test.

-Following is the initial unit test code that mimics the short REPL testing session we did previously with the `modern-cljs.shopping.validators` namespace.
+The following is the initial unit test code that mimics the short REPL testing session we did previously for the `modern-cljs.shopping.validators` namespace.

 ```clj